Adam Testerman -- Texas Tech University

 Andrea Brown -- Saint Mary's College

-This philosophy is for NRR 2020.
+This philosophy is for for any tournament that has strikes or prefs.
 I will go back to my other philosophy for other tournaments.
 Unless something goes really wrong (check out the speed section and the will vote you down for section), I will keep all speaker points in the 28-30 range and norm it at 29.
 I rewrote my whole philosophy so there's no tldr right now.

 There's a lot of really good K arguments out there that I'm less familiar but would love to learn more about so run whatever you want.
 Even if it's not my cup of tea, I'll vote for it.